The Margaret Beaufort Institute of Theology

 Revd Professor John Morrill

-The Bursar is the Company Secretary.
+The Senior Administrator is the Company Secretary.

 We are now 26 years old, still youthful enough to be laying down its foundations but old enough to have a story to tell.
 To find out how we grew from an idea into a thriving community, read more about our story.
 To find out more about our Silver Jubilee celebrations click here.